Qatar-led group takes control of Dubai jeweler Damas

-DUBAI Qatar's Mannai Corp MCCS.QA and Egyptian investment bank EFG Hermes (HRHO.CA) have taken control of Dubai's Damas DAMAS.DI after their consortium's $445 million offer was accepted by more than 75 percent of the jeweler's shareholders.
+DUBAI, April 26 Qatar's Mannai Corp and Egyptian investment bank EFG Hermes have taken control of Dubai's Damas after their consortium's $445 million offer was accepted by more than 75 percent of the jeweler's shareholders.

 The bidders have received acceptances representing 78.37 percent of Damas's share capital for their $0.45 per share offer, according to a statement on the Nasdaq Dubai bourse on Thursday.